Monday, May 31, 2021

 came to an end in vain because of a glass of wine at the Songhyunbang.

-Jung's political or scholarly vision was to establish a newly reformed country run by a philosophy of common sense, rooted in grass people.
-He was very critical of Buddhism in those days especially the hypocritical elites who accumulated wealth and secured their future salvation in heaven.
-Temples and elites became richer, and people became poorer.
+Jung’s political and scholarly vision was to establish a newly reformed state governed by commonsense principles rooted in the lives of ordinary people.
+He was highly critical of the Buddhism of his day, especially of hypocritical elites who amassed wealth while securing promises of future salvation.
+As temples and elites grew richer, the people became poorer.

-The following poem was written by Jung DoJeon when he first met Sunggae Lee.
+The following poem was written by Jung Do-jeon when he first met Yi Seong-gye.

 蒼茫歲月一株松 / 아득한 세월에 한 그루 소나무